 Video.
 It’s the word that’s on the tip of every social media marketer’s tongue.
-It’s the thing that gets Millennials and Gen Zers hooked and watching for hours at a time.
+It gets people hooked and watching for hours at a time.
 And it’s the key ingredient in the most popular social networks on the planet.
 Video is where it’s at, and the sooner businesses embrace that concept, the sooner they’ll be able to reap the rewards of this most dynamic medium.

 Most social channels are incorporating video into their platforms, but YouTube remains the king of video.
 Not only that, YouTube now ranks as the second largest search engine (behind Google) and the second most popular social site (right after Facebook), with 1 billion unique visitors and 3 billion searches each month.